cgoldberg/xvfbwrapper/README.md

 The most common is an argument with a `-` prefix and a parameter (i.e. `-nolisten tcp`).
-These can be added as keyword arguments when creating an `xvfbrwapper.Xvfb` instance.
+These can be added as keyword arguments when creating an `xvfbwrapper.Xvfb` instance.
 For example:

 ```python
 from xvfbwrapper import Xvfb